CERT-Polska/phobos-cuda-decryptor-poc/README.md

 ./brute.exe keyspace sample_data/config.json
 ```

-This will give you the total number of needed of iterations you'll need to perform in the next step.
+This will give you the total number of needed iterations you'll need to perform in the next step.

 To run the cracking process: